Venture Capital and Growth Private Equity

 - At least $500,000 in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in start-up and small private companies.

 - At least $1.5 million in an eligible managed fund(s) or Listed Investment Companies (LICs) that invest in emerging companies; and

 - A ‘balancing investment’ of up to $3 million in managed fund(s) or LICs that invest in a combination of eligible assets that include Australian listed securities, eligible corporate bonds or notes, annuities and real property (subject to the 10 per cent limit on residential real estate).

-A one page outline of the complying investment framework is available on the Austrade website Austrade website.
+A one page outline of the complying investment framework is available here.
 Any enquiries should be directed to firstname.lastname@example.org

 Is information available in Chinese?

-An outline of the new complying investment framework and an information sheet is available in simplified and traditional Chinese on Austrade’s website.
+An outline of the complying investment framework is available in simplified Chinese here.